 Build rapport — Posting topical articles or comments on your profile or selected groups can help you engage with your existing network and build new contacts.

 Warm introduction — LinkedIn allows you to establish degrees of separation when browsing for target individuals.
 Instead of a cold invitation to a stranger who does not know you, you may avail of the opportunity to ask a common connection to introduce you.
-This is a very powerful networking tool.
+This is a powerful networking tool.

 Cold introduction — If you wish to be particularly proactive about exploring new opportunities, don’t be afraid to ‘reverse headhunt’.
 This essentially means identifying suitable companies or individuals to contact directly through the LinkedIn messaging feature.
-Providing a customized message explaining why you wish to connect is vital as it shows that you have taken the time to study their profile.
+Providing a customised message explaining why you wish to connect is vital as it shows that you have taken the time to study their profile.

 How to grow your network